Setup with Locally Built Weaver Components

 If you are using a Linux system, make sure that lib64 is installed.

-Notes |
+| Notes |

-For the Node.js version of the fabric-cli , the setup and running instructions below were tested with all Node.js versions from v11.14.0 to v14.17.3. |
+For the Node.js version of the fabric-cli, the setup and running instructions below were tested with all Node.js versions from v11.14.0 to v14.17.3. |

 Installation

-as follows (for both the Node.js and Golang versions):
+You can install fabric-cli as follows (for both the Node.js and Golang versions):

 - Navigate to the

-folder (for the Golang version). - Run the following to install dependencies (for the Node.js version) or the executable (for the Golang version):
+samples/fabric/fabric-clifolder (for the Node.js version) or thesamples/fabric/go-clifolder (for the Golang version). - Run the following to install dependencies (for the Node.js version) or the executable (for the Golang version):

-- Use the
+make build-local - Use the

-folder for subsequent actions.
+fabric-cliexecutable in thebinfolder for subsequent actions.

 Fabric Relay